dglaeser/gridformat/README.md

 ```

 Note that an internet connection is required for the call to `cmake` as it pulls in [ut](https://github.com/boost-ext/ut) on-the-fly.
+Moreover, in the configure step a Python script is invoked that produces some test data using [VTK](https://pypi.org/project/vtk/).
+If your Python environment does not have `VTK`, this step is skipped.
+Note that some tests in the test suite will be skipped in this case.

 ## License